 According to the CDC, more than 3 million adults and almost 500,000 children are living with epilepsy.
 General practitioners typically face challenges when trying to manage the condition, because they have not received specialized training.
 Epilepsy is a complex condition that should be diagnosed and managed by a neurologist due to the various types of seizures, symptoms and underlying causes of the condition.

-As an experienced pediatric neurologist, Dr. Yuval Shafrir is able to accurately diagnose and treat epilepsy.
-Dr. Shafrir is Board Certified in Neurology and has additional training, having completed an Epilepsy Fellowship, and he is Board Certified by The American Board of Clinical Neurophysiology.
-He has extensive experience in the treatment of both straightforward and very complicated cases.
-He remains active in the medical community by working with several organizations that perform research and clinical studies on epilepsy.
+As an experienced pediatric neurologist, Dr. Latimer is able to accurately diagnose and treat epilepsy.
+She has extensive experience in the treatment of both straightforward and very complicated cases.
+She remains active in the medical community by working with several organizations that perform research and clinical studies on epilepsy.

 What is Epilepsy?

 Epilepsy is a common neurological disorder that causes patients to live with continuous epileptic seizures.
 During these seizures, the brain function is altered, and a patient may experience a range of symptoms.